clarkritchie/nexus7/README.md

 This script can be used 1) to upgrade the Android OS, and 2) install a series apps are available locally on disk as APK files, and 3) copy files onto the tablet.

 ### Python 3
-* This script requires Python 3 (Python 3.3.2 at the time of this writing).
-The original version of this script was developed using Python 2.7.5.
-We switched to Python's multiprocessing capabilities.
-It was developed using Python 3.3.2.
-With 5 tablets attached via a USB hub, I was able to flash all 5 to Android 4.3 in approximatley 5:38.
-Each additional tablet adds around ~30 seconds.
+This script requires Python 3 (Python 3.3.2 at the time of this writing).
+The original version of this script was developed using Python 2.7.5, but I switched to Python 3 to better leverage Python's multiprocessing capabilities.

 ### Performance

-Below are some runtimes I observed upgrading the Android OS (4.2 to 4.3) on 5 tablets connected via a USB hub to a MacBook Pro (2.9 GHz i7):
+Listed below are some runtimes I observed upgrading the Android OS (4.2 to 4.3) on 5 tablets, connected via a 7-port Plugble USB 3.0 hub to my MacBook Pro (2.9 GHz i7 running OS/X 10.9):

   * ```./n7p.py completed - 2 tablet(s) in 0:04:00.172587```